VaibhavMP/Memory-Efficient-File-Deduplication-System/README.md

 Enterprise file servers

 👉 Example:

 If 100 users upload the same 100MB file →
 Without deduplication: 10GB storage used
-With your system: ~100MB only
+With your system: ~100MB only...

-💡 Impact & Cost Efficiency
+💡 Impact & Cost Efficiency:

-Reduces Storage Cost by eliminating duplicate data Saves Bandwidth by avoiding repeated uploads
+**Reduces Storage Cost by eliminating duplicate data Saves Bandwidth by avoiding repeated uploads
-Improves Performance with faster file processing Optimizes Infrastructure by minimizing storage usage
+Improves Performance with faster file processing Optimizes Infrastructure by minimizing storage usage**

 Similar techniques are used by companies like Google, Dropbox, and Amazon Web Services to save large-scale storage costs and improve efficiency.